ISDP 2020 SPONSORSHIP OPPORTUNITIES

 - Perinatal Pre-Conference Symposium Pre-Conference Workshops – $1,000

 Sponsored by the International Perinatal Brain and Behavior Network (IPBBN)

-PURPOSE: Provide a 50-minute, educational workshop for attendees.
+PURPOSE: Provide a 30-minute, prerecorded, educational workshop for attendees.
 As the sponsor, you will select the speaker(s) and educational material, to be reviewed by the ISDP Organizing Committee & Pre-Conference Chair.

-- Sponsor acknowledgement for one of the morning or afternoon coffee breaks.
+- Aacknowledgement for one of the morning or afternoon virtual coffee breaks

-- Sponsor would be added to the acknowledgements for Student/Postdoc Travel Awards, each year the Society bestows from 120-130 ISDP Student Travel Awards for meritorious abstract presenters.
+- Sponsor would be added to the acknowledgements for Trainee Awards, each year the Society bestows from 120-130 ISDP Student/Postdoc Awards for meritorious abstract presenters.

-A tabletop exhibit in the Ballroom Foyer is included in any of the above sponsorships, as well as up to two complimentary registrations.
+A virtual exhibit on the Virtual Meeting platform is included in any of the above sponsorships, as well as up to two complimentary registrations.
 All sponsors are acknowledged on the www.isdp.org and www.babybrain.isdp.org websites, in emails to the membership, meeting participants and past participants (over 2,000 contacts) and on signs and slides at the Annual Meeting.

 Thanks to our 2019 Sponsors and Exhibitors: